Acidicts/RPKey/JOURNAL.md

 **Total time spent: 0.2h == 12 mins**

-# August 19th: Issue with getting screenshot of order!
+## Issue with getting screenshot of order!

 Unable to create the order due to lack of components